Best FanDuel Promos for Super Bowl LIX, Chiefs vs. Eagles

 Call 1-888-789-7777 or visit ccpg.org/chat (CT).
 Hope is here.
 GamblingHelpLineMA.org or call (800) 327-5050 for 24/7 support (MA).
 Visit www.mdgamblinghelp.org (MD).
 Call 1-877-8HOPE-NY or text HOPENY (467369) (NY).

-21+ (18+ D.C.) and present in AZ, CO, CT, D.C., IA, IL, IN, KS (in affiliation with Kansas Star Casino), KY, LA (permitted parishes only), MA, MD, MI, NC, NJ, NY, OH, PA, TN, VA, VT, WV, or WY.
+21+ (18+ D.C.) and present in select states (for KS, in affiliation with Kansas Star Casino).
 Opt in req.
 Bonus issued as non-withdrawable profit boost tokens.
 Restrictions apply, including any token expiration and max wager amount.
 See terms at sportsbook.fanduel.com.

 Touchdown Jackpot Sweepstakes Token